basilfx/python-whatsappy/README.md

 # python-whatsappy
-A Python API for connecting with the chat protocol.
+An unoffical Python API for connecting with *the* chat protocol.

-## Dependencies
+## Installation
-The Client uses the [pbkdf2 library](https://www.dlitz.net/software/python-pbkdf2/)
-written by Dwayne C. Litzenberger, which you can install using `pip install pbkdf2`.
+Clone this repository, and install it via `python setup.py install`.

 ## Usage
 The API is callback driven and easy to use.
 See below for a simple example.